 Impact Ministries incorporated in 2008 as outreach expanded to include record-breaking coat drives, with outreach staging, safety training, and weekly bible studies as commonplace in the Tootle home.
-As Pastor Tootle advanced in his biblical studies, adding a graduate degree in theological studies, bible study gained considerable intensity and a faithful following.
-Pastor Tootle completed an additional master’s degree, this one in divinity with a concentration in theological studies, which prompted the concept of a developing, a training facility for pastors and church leaders operating out of a local business park.
+As Dr. Tootle advanced in his biblical studies, adding a graduate degree in theological studies, bible study gained considerable intensity and a faithful following.
+Dr. Tootle completed an additional master’s degree, this one in divinity with a concentration in theological studies, which prompted the concept of a developing, a training facility for pastors and church leaders operating out of a local business park.
 Impact Ministries’ educational and professional services was set to revolutionize pastoral support and leadership training within the body of Christ.

 (Matthew 28:18-20) “And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.”
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”